 Interest income increased by 5.3% for the year ended September 30, 2017, as compared to the prior year.
-This increase was due primarily to an increase in the weighted average yield on our interest-bearing portfolio.
-The weighted average yield on our interest-bearing investments is based on the current stated interest rate on interest-bearing investments which increased to 11.6% for the year ended September 30, 2017 compared to 11.1% for the year ended September 30, 2016, inclusive of any allowances on interest receivables made during those periods.
+This increase was due primarily to an increase in the weighted average yield on our interest-bearing investments is based on the current stated interest rate on interest-bearing investments which increased to 11.6% for the year ended September 30, 2017 compared to 11.1% for the year ended September 30, 2016, inclusive of any allowances on interest receivables made during those periods.
 The weighted average principal balance of our interest-bearing investment portfolio during the year ended September 30, 2017, was \$320.1 million, compared to \$317.0 million for the prior year, an increase of \$3.1 million, or 1.0%.

-As of September 30, 2017, certain loans to two portfolio companies, Sunshine and ADC, were omon-accrual status, with an aggregate debt cost basis of approximately \$27.9 million, or 7.5% of the cost basis of all debt investments in our portfolio.
+As of September 30, 2017, certain loans to two portfolio companies, Sunshine and ADC, were ornon-accrual status, with an aggregate debt cost basis of approximately \$27.9 million, or 7.5% of the cost basis of all debt investments in our portfolio.
 As of September 30, 2016, certain loans to two portfolio companies, Sunshine and